Chess (musical): 2020 to present

 A semi-staged concert hall production toured Melbourne, Perth, Adelaide and Brisbane from April to June 2021.
 A cut-down version of the general plot of the original London version, changes included the movement of "Someone Else's Story" back to Act One and "I Know Him So Well" before "The Deal".
 It was accompanied by a 26 piece orchestra and 40 person choir.
 According to the musical director's notes in the program, they tried to stay faithful to the sound, feel and spirit of the concept album, sourcing original keyboard and drum sounds.
 Although "semi-staged", it had a small set consisting of a chess board with large pieces representing towns where the tournaments were held, and a dance ensemble, elaborate choreography and lighting.

 A two-day concert based mostly on the London version was held at the Theatre Royal, Drury Lane on 1 and 2 August 2022.
 The show starred Samantha Barks as Florence, Hadley Fraser as Anatoly, Joel Harper-Jackson as Freddie, Frances Mayli McCann as Svetlana, Ako Mitchell as the Arbiter, and Craige Els as Molokov.
 The show largely followed the plot of the London version, but cut several songs and added "Someone Else's Story" before "Embassy Lament".

 On 12 December 2022, a one-night benefit concert for the Entertainment Community Fund played at the Broadhurst Theatre.
 Ramin Karimloo reprised his role as Anatoly, joined by Darren Criss as Freddie, Lena Hall as Florence, and Solea Pfeiffer as Svetlana.
 Bradley Dean, Bryce Pinkham, and Sean Allan Krill reprised their roles of Molokov, The Arbiter, and Walter, respectively.
-The script used was a slightly revised version of the Kennedy Center book, mostly expanding on Freddie and Anatoly.
+The script used was a revised version of the Kennedy Center book, mostly expanding on Freddie and Anatoly.
 Anatoly's dissatisfaction with life in the Soviet Union was heightened to contemplating suicide and increased suspicion of Svetlana, and Freddie's schizophrenia was changed to undiagnosed bipolar disorder.
 A plot point was also added where Florence and Anatoly had already met and had a brief affair at a previous tournament in Rome.

 The Muny Opera Theatre in St. Louis staged Chess as part of their 105th season from 5 to 11 July 2023.
 The cast featured Jessica Vosk as Florence, Jarrod Spector as Freddie, John Riddle as Anatoly, Taylor Louderman as Svetlana, Rodney Hicks as Walter, Tally Sessions as Molokov, and Phillip Johnson Richardson as the Arbiter.
 The production was directed and choreographed by Josh Rhodes.
 The production stuck mostly to the plot of the original London version, but moved several songs around and added some new dialogue scenes.
 The production was sponsored by the Saint Louis Chess Club and the World Chess Hall of Fame, both located close to the theatre.